 The Behavioral Psychology That Makes This Stick

-Traditional nutrition education fails because the reward is abstract ("you'll be healthier someday") and the feedback is invisible (you don't feel your A1C improving).
+Traditional nutrition education fails because the reward is too abstract ("you'll be healthier someday") and the feedback is invisible (you don't feel your A1C improving).

 Immediate Reward Loops